ShivangiSingh17/Java-Jet/README.md

   ###### OR
 :arrow_right:   type[] var-name;

-Now moving on to the next step that is intializing an array.It basically refers to assigning a initial condition/value to the array.
+Now moving on to the next step that is intialising an array.It basically refers to assigning a initial condition/value to the array.
 Syntax:

 `variable-name = new type [size];`